kevinzhuang01/project_leaders_2025/_profiles/alinakononov.md

   the numerical behavior of dynamical simulations of model systems and help inform methodological improvements and limitations for both classical and quantum computers, or explore another relevant aspect of mutual interest.
+desired: Proficiency with Python (or another programming language) and familiarity with undergraduate-level quantum physics will be helpful.
+Interest in dynamical systems, quantum computing, materials science, plasma physics, or related areas is desirable.
+email: akonono@sandia.gov
 ---

 ## Additional Information